The Lord of the Rings: The Fellowship of the Ring

 3/5

-The movie features several intense and frightening sequences, including encounters with terrifying creatures, dangerous chases, and scenes of peril that may be scary for younger viewers.
-The overall tone can be suspenseful and dramatic.
+The movie has several intense and suspenseful sequences, including encounters with terrifying creatures and perilous situations.
+Some scenes may be frightening for very young or sensitive viewers.

 Key Insights